IQTLabs/AISonobuoy/README.md

 ### PiBuoy

 A buoy designed to run an Raspberry Pi with power management that can do continuous collection of hydrophone audio.
-It is equipped with an AIS reciever and other sensors such as GPS, LTE, temperature and a 9-axis gryoscope.
+It is equipped with an AIS receiver and other sensors such as GPS, LTE, temperature, and a 9-axis gyroscope.

 <img src="./PiBuoyV2/media/pibuoy2-hydrophone-solar.png" alt="pibuoy" height="400px" title="pibuoy">